Gabriel Asaad: Early life

-Asaad was born in Midyat on March 18, 1907 to a Syriac Orthodox family.
+Asaad was born in Midyat in the Ottoman Empire on March 18, 1907, to a Syriac Orthodox family.
 His surname was derived from his father, while his "official" surname was "Some".
-Shortly before the Assyrian genocide in 1914, his family moved to Adana where he studied languages at the "Taw Mim Semkath" orphanage school under Philoxenos Yuhanon Dolabani, and then to Damascus in 1921.
+For work reasons, in 1914, his family moved to Adana in Cilicia, and Asaad was enrolled at the Taw Mim Semkath orphanage school.
+He studied languages under Philoxenos Yuhanon Dolabani, and then settled in the Syrian capital of Damascus in 1921.